aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/controltype/_index.md

 ## ControlType class

-Defines a control type which should be embedded by Aspose.Slides.IControlCollection.AddControl(Aspose.Slides.ControlType,System.Single,System.Single,System.Single,Syste..
+Defines a control type which should be embedded by **Aspose.Slides.IControlCollection.AddControl(Aspose.Slides.ControlType,System.Single,System.Single,System.Single,Syste.**.

 The ControlType type exposes the following members: